 Quorum

+The Chair or Deputy and two other members must be present for the Staff SADIG to be quorate.

-The Chair or Deputy and three other members must be present for the SADIG to be quorate.
+The Chair or Deputy and three other members must be present for the Stakeholder SADIG to be quorate.

 Meetings

-The SADIG will meet 8 times a year; meetings will usually be monthly from October to April with an annual review in July each year.
-Meetings will alternate between Tuesdays and Wednesdays to facilitate trainee attendance.
+The Staff SADIG will meet frequently as needed to implement the Admissions Action Plan throughout the year.
+Extra meetings will take place during busy periods.
+The stakeholder SADIG will meet three times a year.
+The final meeting of each academic year will be in July and review the admissions round just completed.
+The Staff SADIG Awayday will take place approximately one week later.

 Where practicable, the agenda together with reports and documents that relate to the SADIG will be forwarded to members in sufficient time to enable consideration prior to meetings.

 An action review table will be maintained, summarising the SADIG’s goals over a 12 month period, those responsible for meeting those goals and progress towards them.
-The action table will be reviewed at each meeting.
+The action table will be reviewed at each Staff SADIG meeting.

-Accurate minutes will be kept of the annual review meeting of the SADIG.
+Accurate minutes will be kept of the annual review meetings of the two SADIGs.
 They will be circulated around group members for ratification.

 Reports